A well-made garbage bag will keep odors out of your home and will not break or puncture under large loads.

-The thickness of a trash bag is measured in mils, not millimetres.
-One millimetre equals one thousandth of an inch.
+The thickness of a trash bag is measured in mils, not millimeters.
+One millimeter equals one-thousandth of an inch.
 The thicker the garbage bag, the less prone to ripping and punctures it is.
 The majority of trash bags are between 0.7 and 3 mils thick.
 Kitchen trash bags are generally 0.9 mils thick, whereas heavy-duty contractor garbage bags are 3 mils or thicker.

 Finally, how adaptable is a garbage bag?
 If you’re seeking to save money, you might want something that can be used in several places of the house.

 Perhaps you’d want a bag that can fit a variety of garbage cans.
-In such scenario, we recommend choosing for a larger size so that it will fit into all garbage cans.
+In such a scenario, I recommend choosing a larger size so that it will fit into all garbage cans.

 Perhaps you want something that can be used as a garbage bag as well as a storage container when you’re packing and moving.
-In that scenario, we recommend going with something extremely tough.
+In that scenario, I recommend going with something extremely tough.

 Are Trash Bags Sanitary?